MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 1. Enter the string: **`showonly:network-wifi;network-proxy;bluetooth`**
 1. Export your Provisioning Package.
 1. Apply the package to your device.
-For full details on how to create and apply a provisioning package visit [this page](hololens-provisioning.md).
+For full details on how to create and apply a provisioning package visit [the HoloLens provisioning page](hololens-provisioning.md).

 Regardless of method chosen your device should now receive the changes and users will be presented with the following Settings App.